 Product feeds are incredibly important to the performance of your Shopping Ads on Google.

-Despite knowing how important they were to performance, the same group of marketers said that they only spent 22% of their time on Google product feed optimisation.
+Despite knowing how important they were to performance, the same group of marketers said that they only spent 22% of their time on Google product feed optimization.

-The greatest barrier to optimising product feeds, they said, was a lack of understanding of what actual changes they could make to improve product feed quality.
-So, here we focus on giving you actionable product feed optimisation tips.
+The greatest barrier to optimizing product feeds, they said, was a lack of understanding of what actual changes they could make to improve product feed quality.
+So, here we focus on giving you actionable product feed optimization tips.

 1. Test your core attributes

-As with most things in Google Ads, the key to product feed optimisation is to set up tests to measure their impact.
+As with most things in Google Ads, the key to product feed optimization is to set up tests to measure their impact.